MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.SignIns/Update-MgPolicyPermissionGrantPolicy.md

   - `[ClientApplicationsFromVerifiedPublisherOnly <Boolean?>]`: Set to true to only match on client applications with a verified publisher.
 Set to false to match on any client app, even if it does not have a verified publisher.
 Default is false.
   - `[PermissionClassification <String>]`: The permission classification for the permission being granted, or all to match with any permission classification (including permissions which are not classified).
 Default is all.
   - `[PermissionType <String>]`: permissionType
   - `[Permissions <String[]>]`: The list of id values for the specific permissions to match with, or a list with the single value all to match with any permission.
-The id of delegated permissions can be found in the publishedPermissionScopes property of the API's **servicePrincipal** object.
+The id of delegated permissions can be found in the oauth2PermissionScopes property of the API's **servicePrincipal** object.
 The id of application permissions can be found in the appRoles property of the API's **servicePrincipal** object.
 The id of resource-specific application permissions can be found in the resourceSpecificApplicationPermissions property of the API's **servicePrincipal** object.
 Default is the single value all.
   - `[ResourceApplication <String>]`: The appId of the resource application (e.g. the API) for which a permission is being granted, or any to match with any resource application or API.
 Default is any.

-INPUTOBJECT `<IIdentitySignInsIdentity>`: Identity Parameter
+INPUTOBJECT <IIdentitySignInsIdentity>: Identity Parameter
   - `[ActivityBasedTimeoutPolicyId <String>]`: key: id of activityBasedTimeoutPolicy
   - `[AppManagementPolicyId <String>]`: key: id of appManagementPolicy
+  - `[AuthenticationCombinationConfigurationId <String>]`: key: id of authenticationCombinationConfiguration
   - `[AuthenticationContextClassReferenceId <String>]`: key: id of authenticationContextClassReference
   - `[AuthenticationEventListenerId <String>]`: key: id of authenticationEventListener
   - `[AuthenticationMethodConfigurationId <String>]`: key: id of authenticationMethodConfiguration
   - `[AuthenticationMethodId <String>]`: key: id of authenticationMethod
+  - `[AuthenticationMethodModeDetailId <String>]`: key: id of authenticationMethodModeDetail
+  - `[AuthenticationMethodModes <String[]>]`: Usage: authenticationMethodModes={authenticationMethodModes}
+  - `[AuthenticationStrengthPolicyId <String>]`: key: id of authenticationStrengthPolicy
   - `[AuthorizationPolicyId <String>]`: key: id of authorizationPolicy
   - `[B2CIdentityUserFlowId <String>]`: key: id of b2cIdentityUserFlow
   - `[B2XIdentityUserFlowId <String>]`: key: id of b2xIdentityUserFlow